Taking your pension

 What you should consider

-• Your age and health
+• Your age and health.

-• Whether you have financial dependents
+• Whether you still have financial dependants.

 Contributing after taking your pension